-This is pretty straight-forward; you are offered a rate that you will pay over an agreed period of time.
-Just like with a mobile phone contract, the rate stays fixed (hence the name) and will not change even if the financial environment (Bank of England base rate for example) changes in the mean time.
-Fixed rate are welcomed by many people for providing certainty in terms of expected expenditure, especially in the early stages of the mortgage.
+This is pretty straightforward; you are offered a rate that you will pay over an agreed period of time.
+Just like with a mobile phone contract, the rate stays fixed (hence the name) and will not change even if the financial environment (Bank of England base rate for example) changes in the meantime.
+Fixed-rate is welcomed by many people for providing certainty in terms of expected expenditure, especially in the early stages of the mortgage.

 As the name suggests, a variable rate changes following the Standard Variable Rate of the bank which has issued the loan.
 The mortgage payments are less predictable but there is scope for your mortgage repayments to go down if the conditions on the financial markets change.